clarkfitzg/clarkfitzg.github.io/_posts/2018-02-27-representing-semantics-for-data-analysis-code.md

 ```
 {"query": {
     "SELECT": ["month",
-        {"UDF": {"language": "R",
+        {"UDF": {"definition": {"language": "R",
                 "code": "function(x) x + 2L",
+                "input_type": "INT",
                 "output_type": "INT",
-                "properties": ["vector_func", "scalar_func"],
+                "properties": ["vector_to_vector", "scalar_to_scalar"]
-                "column_name": "day",
-                "AS": "day_plus_two"
             },
-        }
+            "input_column": "day",
+            "output_column": "day_plus_two"}}
     ],
     "FROM": "flights"
 }}
 ```

+The schema of the data together with the code should allow us to infer `"input_type": "INT"` and `"output_type": "INT"`.
+In general we may not be able to infer this, so we can include them to make the function specifications self contained.

-Suppose the user only has access to base Python, not R. Then the UDF might look something like this:
+Suppose the user only has access to base Python, not Numpy or R. Then the UDF might look something like this:

 ```
-        {"UDF": {"language": "Python",
+        {"UDF": {"definition": {"language": "Python",
                     "code": "lambda(x) x + 2",
+                    "input_type": "INT",
                     "output_type": "INT",
-                "properties": ["scalar_func"],
+                    "properties": ["scalar_to_scalar"]
-                "column_name": "day",
-                "AS": "day_plus_two"
-                }}
+                },

 ```

 Then any DSL or data analysis API like data.table, dplyr, pandas, or SQL could potentially convert from DSL -> query specification -> DSL for some specified set of common operations.
 This allows some level of interoperability between any of them.
-In
-general every system will offer its own capabilities beyond the common set.
+In general every system will offer its own capabilities beyond the common set.

 ## Data